Tips on How to Train a Cane Corso

 Their general appearance makes them look quite threatening.
 However, barking and attacking will only occur if they feel their family is in danger.
 They are actually very gentle and devoted to the family and children.

-It is very important to initiate training of the cane corso from three weeks of life until around 12, during the period of socialization.
+It is very important to initiate training of the Cane Corso from three weeks of life until around 12, during the period of socialization.
 You will have to teach them how to inhibit their bite, socialize with people, animals and environments of all kinds and begin with basic obedience commands: sit, stand still, lie down or come here.
-These are fundamental for your safety.
+These are fundamental for everyone's safety, including your dog.

 It's very important to begin light training with a Cane Corso when they are very young: puppies learn the most between 3 and 12 weeks old.
 The Cane Corso puppy will also need to learn basic commands, such as "sit", "stay", "down" or "heel".
 This is extremely important for you and your dog's safety.